pollere/ppviz/README.md

 ppviz page lets you chose a previously saved `pping -m` output for analysis.

+To invoke `ppviz` on a live pping, first get the line2Chunk nodejs program.
+Then, from the command line, `pping -m -i [interface] | node line2Chunk.js` and from a browser window open ppvizCLI.html (or open on command line).

 ## Examples

 The `web` directory contains an example file, ppvizEX.txt.